ChrystianDuarte/rhosmapi/README.md

     ```

 Congratulations!
-The catalog service is again being managed and secured by the Red Hat 3scale API Management manager.
+The user service is again being managed and secured by the Red Hat 3scale API Management manager.
 This time however, the 3scale Istio Mixer adapter is being utilized rather than the API gateway.